-tensorlayer.iterate.seq_minibatches2 (inputs, targets, batch_size, num_steps)
+tensorlayer.iterate.seq_minibatches2(inputs, targets, batch_size, num_steps)

 Generate a generator that iterates on two list of words.
-Yields (Returns) the source contexts and the target context by the given batch_size and num_steps (sequence_length).
+Yields (Returns) the source contexts and the target context by the given batch_size and num_steps (sequence_length), see PTB tutorial.
+In TensorFlow's tutorial, this generates the batch_size pointers into the raw PTB data, and allows minibatch iteration along these pointers.

-'''

-see PTB tutorial.

-'''